Period. Period, period, period. There, we said it.

 9. Shark Week

-Fairly unsurprisingly, this one crops up in Australia, but it also features in Canada, Finland, Germany, New Zealand, the UK, and the US.
+It's not too much of a surprise that this one crops up in Australia, but it is also used in Canada, Finland, Germany, New Zealand, the UK, and the US.

 10. Surfing the Crimson Wave